Archive for the ‘Dermatology’ Category

 The Most Common Acupuncture and Chinese Medicine Imbalances

 Blood Heat- Blood heat is characterized by the acute onset of psoriasis with possible severe itching.
 The lesions are often bright red irregular patterns of plaque.
 The size and extent of the lesions suggest the amount of heat.
 The greater number and larger the lesions, the greater amount of heat.
-The bleeding upon scratching is easy to elicit.

 Blood Dryness- Blood dryness occurs with chronic cases of psoriasis.
 Itching may or may not be present.
 The lesions can appear pale red or dull red in color.
 The scales may appear to be dryer with blood dryness.

 Blood Stagnation- Blood stagnation also occurs when there is long term chronic psoriasis.
 It often is characterized by remission and relapses.
 The plaques are irregular, hard, and thick and may be purplish and dry in color.
-Bleeding may be difficult to elicit but itching is still present.

 Damp heat occurs in pustular psoriasis.
 This is when there is a large amount of inflammation, swelling, fissures, and exudate.
 The lesions may be moist and swollen and there may be pus.